lolhackerman/full-stack-project/README.md

 ---

 ## Submission
+When done, please email us:
 * Public GitHub repo link.
-* **README** with:
+* In your repo, please update the **README** with:
     * clear local run instructions for **both** the UI and your chosen API (`py-api` or `ts-api`) including env vars and how to obtain API keys if needed.
     * brief architecture notes & trade‑offs.
+    * any stretch goals you implemented.
-    * deployment URL if you attempted the stretch deploy.
+* deployment URL if you did deploy.

-* The app is **fully functional** and meets all **Minimum Requirements**.
+---

+ ## After Submission
-* After it’s done, we will do an internal code review of your code and share feedback with you over email.
+We will do an internal code review of your code and share feedback with you over email.
 If we like what we see, we will invite you to the technical interview with the team to discuss your solution.
----